j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 Once complete, run `terraform apply` and a new platform application will be created so you can register your device to receive push notifications.

+## Configuring Github Issue Creation

+As an engineer, I appreciate actionable alerting.
+If something went wrong, I'd like to be able to know about it, have the relevant data to address the situation, and then mark it as completed.
+To do this, errors that are correctable will be automatically submitted as Github issues to the repository.
+To support this functionality, you need to generate a [Github Personal Token](https://github.com/settings/tokens?type=beta) that has access to creating issues.

+Once generated, store it as `githubPersonalToken.txt` in the `secure` directory so that it isn't tracked by version control.

 ## Deployment

 * Deploy Code - To deploy code changes only, this command will build the distribution files and trigger a terraform **auto approval**.